Overview

 Arguments

 Accepts a JSON object with the following properties:The search query to execute on X (formerly Twitter).
+Natural language queries work best with the agentic search API.

 List of X handles to include in search (up to 10).
-Format without @ symbol, e.g., [“elonmusk”, “OpenAI”]
+Format without @ symbol, e.g., [“elonmusk”, “OpenAI”].

 List of X handles to exclude from search (up to 10).
 Format without @ symbol.